 On June 25, 2021, Westmoreland Sanitary Landfill submitted air dispersion modeling protocol to DEP.

 On July 15, 2021, DEP provided comments on the submitted air dispersion modeling protocol for the proposed installation of the leachate evaporator at Westmoreland Sanitary Landfill.

-Pennsylvania Bulletin, which began a 30-day public comment period.
+Pennsylvania Bulletin, which began a public comment period.

 On June 30, 2015, DEP approved the transfer of the landfill’s general permit from Tervita LLC to Westmoreland Sanitary Landfill, LLC.

 Since the transfer in ownership, DEP authorized a statewide NPDES general permit for stormwater discharges associated with industrial activity (PAG-03) which went into effect on September 24, 2016.
 The PAG-03 is renewed every five years and expires on September 23, 2021.
 Coverage under the PAG-03 serves as the existing permit for the facility and coverage under it is automatically extended.
 Landfills are covered by Appendix C.

 More information on the PAG-03 General Permit can be found on DEP’s webpage on industrial stormwater.

 On February 19, 2020, Westmoreland Sanitary Landfill submitted a minor permit modification application “to identify leachate evaporation as the primary method of disposal and offsite trucking as an interim and emergency method of disposal” of leachate for Westmoreland Sanitary Landfill, LLC located in Rostraver Township, Westmoreland County.

 On April 14, 2020, DEP sent a letter to Westmoreland Sanitary Landfill outlining technical deficiencies with the landfill’s request for minor modification for its Leachate Management Plan.
 Westmoreland Sanitary Landfill responded on June 10, 2020.